Paying for Child Care

 What is a child care voucher?

-The subsidized child care program, or child care voucher, helps qualified low-income families pay their child care fees.
-The child care subsidy is based on an assessment of need, income, and family size.
+The subsidized child care program, or child care voucher, helps qualified families who meet income eligibility requirements.
+The child care subsidy is based on an assessment of need, income and family size.
 In addition to income-eligible families where one or more adult is working, child care assistance may also be available for:

 - Families who receive Temporary Assistance for Needy Families (TANF) benefits and participate in education and training in accordance with their Individual Responsibility Plans;